-Watch us show you how easy it is to make classic Tex-Mex queso that is just as good (or better) than your favorite Tex-Mex restaurant.
+Watch us show you how easy it is to prepare!

-There are a couple tricks to make queso like you get in your favorite Tex-Mex restaurant.
-First, when you add corn starch to evaporated milk, it thickens the cheese dip just enough so when you add the cheese, you get the perfect consistency that won’t become hard or too thick once cooled.
+There are a couple of tricks to making restaurant-quality queso.
+First, when you add corn starch to evaporated milk, it thickens the cheese dip just enough so when you add the cheese, you get q perfect consistency that won’t become hard or too thick once cooled.

-We think the mellow and perfectly melty American cheese is the perfect cheese for making Tex-Mex Queso.
+We think the mellow and perfectly melty American cheese is the perfect cheese for this recipe.

 I love using a combination of yellow and white American cheese and buy a half-pound block of each and then shred them with my food processor (or you could just a box grater).